luckinet/loca/README.md

 ## initial files

-A loca model requires some basic model-specific files
+A loca model requires some basic model-specific files...

 -   `_boot.R`
 -   `_functions.R`
 -   `_snippets.R`
 -   `_profile_template.R`
 -   `README.md` (this file)
+-   `LICENSE`
+-   `loca.Rproj`
 -   `.gitignore`

-Each module requires additionally
+... whereas functionally similar tasks are carried out in modules, which require

+-   `00_main.R`
--   a script template with a set of documentation fields
+-   potentially `00_template.R`, a script template that documents how a repeated task is carried out in a standardized way
+-   `_TASK-XX.R`, scripts that are created to handle the tasks at hand in this module
--   a documentation file (\_MODULENAME.md) describing the rationale of the module and how to use the template, they can be stored in another location (see `_boot.R->dir_docs`)
+-   a documentation file (\_MODULENAME.md) containing progress and open tasks, they can be stored in another location (see `loca->_boot.R->dir_docs`)
+-   `README.md`, describing the rationale of the module and how to use the template
+-   `LICENSE`
+-   `_MODULENAME.Rproj`
+-   `.gitignore`

 ## setup